The Press

 Nor is ours the first to provide illustrations with the poems.
 Indeed the first editions of both poems appeared with illustrations, and while Goldsmith’s poem went on to be illustrated by Thomas Bewick and his students, Francis Wheatley, and the Dalziel Brothers (whose engravings appeared in our edition of The Ingoldsby Legends), Gray’s ‘Elegy’ was accompanied by pictures by no less than William Blake and John Constable, among others.

 We feel very fortunate to have been able to collaborate with the English engraver Christopher Wormell for Pastoral Elegies.
 Chris has illustrated a number of books for the Folio Society, including Patrick O’Brian’s Joseph Banks: A Life and Gilbert White’s A Natural History of Selborne.
 He is also widely known as an illustrator of children’s books – usually with multicolour linocuts – and a creator of public art, such as the engravings marking various areas of interest at Hampton Court, the lion device for the Aston Villa Football Club, and the new arms for the Royal Opera House.
-His ten engravings for Goldsmith and Gray are atmospheric, haunting, and lovely, and we are delighted he has agreed to be part of the book.
+His engravings for Goldsmith and Gray are atmospheric, haunting, and lovely, and we are delighted he has agreed to be part of the book.

 RESERVATIONS are RECOMMENDED.
 Please contact the press.